CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Privacy/Twitter/Library.md

 1.9.Ti=Commerce Services

 1.9.sec=You may provide your payment information, including your credit or debit card number, card expiration date, CVV code, and billing address (collectively, "<strong>Payment Information</strong>"), along with your shipping address, to complete a commerce transaction on Twitter.
 You may also provide your credit or debit card number to register for card-linked services, such as offers.
 To facilitate future purchases on Twitter, we store your Payment Information, excluding CVV code, and shipping address, which you can remove from your account at any time using your <a href="https://twitter.com/settings/payments">account settings</a>.
 We consider your Payment Information and shipping address private and do not make such information public.
 We collect and store information created by your purchases made on Twitter ("<strong>Transaction Data</strong>").
 If you register your credit or debit card with Twitter for card-linked services, we receive information about the card transactions from a third-party payment services provider ("<strong>Registered Card Data</strong>").
-Transaction Data and Registered Card Data may include the merchant’s name and the date, time and amount of the transaction.
+Transaction Data and Registered Card Data may include the merchantï¿½s name and the date, time and amount of the transaction.
 Twitter uses Registered Card Data to verify eligibility for card-linked services, and may also use Registered Card Data to limit the number of offers available to you and keep track of your offers.

 1.10.Ti=Third-Parties and Affiliates

 1.10.sec=Twitter uses a variety of third-party services to help provide our Services, such as hosting our various blogs and wikis, and to help us understand and improve the use of our Services, such as Google Analytics.
 These third-party service providers may collect information sent by your browser as part of a web page request, such as cookies or your IP address.
 Third-party ad partners may share information with us, like a browser cookie ID, website URL visited, mobile device ID, or cryptographic hash of a common account identifier (such as an email address), to help us measure and tailor ads.
 For example, this allows us to display ads about things you may have already shown interest in.
 If you prefer, you can turn off tailored ads in your <a href="https://twitter.com/settings/security">privacy settings</a> so that your account is not matched to information shared by ad partners for tailoring ads.
 Learn more about your privacy options <a href='https://support.twitter.com/articles/20170405'>here</a> and about how Twitter ads work <a href='https://support.twitter.com/articles/20170451'>here</a>.
-We may also receive information about you from our corporate affiliates in order to help provide, understand, and improve our Services and our affiliates’ services, including the delivery of ads.
+We may also receive information about you from our corporate affiliates in order to help provide, understand, and improve our Services and our affiliatesï¿½ services, including the delivery of ads.

 2.Ti=Information Sharing and Disclosure